aditya28n99/pixcel6app/README.md

 ### Saperating the code in components - Saperating table component.
 - by passing correct properties, saperated table in the new EmployeeTable.js
+#### Learning - Found localeCompare function.
+More easear to handel.
+- Updated Namesort funtions with localeCompare()